manelpuig/rUBot_mecanum_ws/Documentation/02c_rubot_control_hw_rock.md

 cd ..
 catkin_make
 ```
->Carefull!: Some actions have to be done:
->- review the ~/.bashrc: source to the ws and delete the environment variables
+>- review the ~/.bashrc: source to the ws
->- make executable the python files

 First of all you need to bringup the rubot_mecanum robot.